cpwilson-dev/berk/README.md

 This project is not just inspired by; it's straight up copying entire sections of Git.
 If you've not used it before it's well worth a look:

 - [**Git**](https://git-scm.com/)

+All rights of the recorded work reserved, except for code which I have stolen, and the "finders keepers" rule has been applied.

 ## 📣 Feedback and Contributions